adobe/aepsdk-core-ios/Documentation/StyleGuide.md

 ### Use of Self

 Avoid using `self` since Swift does not require it to access an object’s properties or invoke its methods.
 Use self only when required by the compiler (in @escaping closures, or in initializers to disambiguate properties from arguments).

+### Extensions

+Avoid defining public extensions on a class/struct/protocol you don't own, otherwise it may lead to name conflict if the app or another 3rd party lib the app depends on also extends a same method.
+But you can define internal or private extensions on any type.

 ### Type Inference